Courses & Registration

 |Change of registration status to full- or part-time|

-A student who desires a registration status change to full or part-time (or vice versa) must submit a letter requesting the change to the Graduate Group Chair and Associate Dean for Academic Programs, with a copy to the Associate Director of Graduate Academic Affairs six weeks before the date of the status change.
+A student who desires a registration status change to full or part-time (or vice versa) must submit a letter requesting the change to the Graduate Group Chair and Associate Dean for Academic Programs, with a copy to the Associate Director of Advising and Student Affairs six weeks before the date of the status change.
 A full-time student who desires part-time registration is not guaranteed funding if a switch back to full-time registration status is desired.

 Students must choose “normal grading” (letter grade) when registering for a course in Path@Penn if the course will be used to fulfill degree requirements.
 A course may be taken “pass/fail” or by audit only if it is not needed to fulfill degree requirements.